Sorry, you need to enable JavaScript to visit this website.

 Funding

-Apprenticeship providers pay the apprentices’ wages and part of the apprentices’ National Insurance.
-They are also entitled for a tax rebate whenever they offer a placement to a trainee for a period of six months as per Legal Notice 179 of 2014.
+Apprenticeship providers pay the apprentices’ wages and part of their National Insurance.
+They are also entitled to a tax rebate whenever they offer a placement to a trainee for a period of six months as per Legal Notice 179 of 2014.
 By means of such an initiative, a tax deduction equivalent to €600 for each work placement shall be allowed provided that such placements are of at least six months duration.

 Quality assurance